Simon Parkin: Career

 The Library Journal claimed "this work ignites a series of debates crucial to the future of video games", while The Washington Post praised Parkin's "deft sense of the ways that video games appeal to and satiate the longings of the spirit" describing the book as "an excellent sociocultural study of the 21st century's quintessential art form."

 Parkin's second book, A Game of Birds and Wolves is a narrative non-fiction history book exploring the contribution of a group of wargaming experts, known as the Western Approaches Tactical Unit, to the Battle of the Atlantic during the Second World War.
 The New York Times selected the book as an Editor's Choice.
 A Game of Birds and Wolves was shortlisted for the 2020 Mountbatten Award for Best Book.

 A film adaptation of A Game of Birds and Wolves, is in development at Steven Spielberg's production company Amblin Partners and DreamWorks Pictures, with a screenplay by Vicky Jones.

 Parkin's third non-fiction book titled The Island of Extraordinary Captives tells the story of Hutchinson Internment Camp, an internment camp established on the Isle of Man during the Second World War to house so-called 'enemy aliens'.
 The book follows the story of the artist Peter Midgley who, having fled to Britain on the Kindertransport was interned in the camp, alongside well-known European artists such as Kurt Schwitters.
 Writing in The Sunday Times, the historian Max Hastings described the book as "vivid and moving," arguing that it "spotlights a sorry aspect of Britain’s war that deserves to be better known."

+Parkin's fourth non-fiction book is titled The Forbidden Garden of Leningrad and tells the story of the botanists who worked at the Institute of Plant Industry during the siege of Leningrad, many of whom gave their lives to save the seed bank's collection.
+Writing for The Guardian, Charlie English described the book as 'a richly researched and meticulously observed account of a little-explored corner of 20th-century history', while in the London Review of Books Jessie Childs wrote that 'the story raises important issues about the extent to which scientific progress can justify social neglect, about the ethics of collection and curation, and about our responsibilities not only to each other, but also to future generations.'
+The book was a finalist in the 2025 Orwell Prize.